Likouala-aux-Herbes: Hydrology

 Between 1951 and 1993 annual rainfall in the Likouala-aux-Herbes basin was 1714 mm and average discharge at the Botouali gauging station was 281 m3/s.

 The basin above this point covered 24800 km2.

 Ecology

 The Congolese Cuvette has an equatorial climate.

 The waters of the Likouala-aux-Herbes are reddish brown and contain high quantities of humic and fulvic acids.

 Vegetation in the river basin is dense, humid, shady forest that partly floods during the high water season.

 The forest around the upper portion opens into a broad grassy plain near Epena, which increases in width further downstream, although in some parts the forest closes in on the river.

 In the rainy season the river flows over its banks, and it is often practical for a canoe to take a shortcut between two meanders.

-The river's name, which means "grassy river", derives from the fact that most of its alluvial plain is flooded grassland, dominated by Jardinea congoensis on the flooded banks, and Hyparrhenia diplandra on the drier banks.
+The river's name, which means "grassy river", derives from the fact that most of its alluvial plain is flooded grassland, dominated by Phacelurus gabonensis on the flooded banks, and Hyparrhenia diplandra on the drier banks.